dcorns/slideshow/README.md

                     nextslide value, slidechange flag is set and slideseconds, transitionstepcount are set to zero.

             183 transitions()
-                transitionoffset is the ratio of the required steps for a transition to complete to the number of transition frames.
+                slideshow.transsteps-the number of steps required for a transition to complete (57) slideshow.transratio-percent in decimal of slide frames to use for a transition (58) transitionoffset is the ratio of the required steps for a transition to complete to the number of transition frames.
-                The transitionstepcount is checked for the value of one to reset any variable trackers for a given transition that require it at the start of transitions
+                The transitionstepcount is checked against the value of transitionoffset to reset transitions specific variables.